-Colchicine Taken orally, colchicine may be most effective when taken within the first 12 hours of an acute flare.
-A common dosing schedule is to take two 0.6 mg tablets together at once, then a third tablet one hour later, followed by one tablet three times per day over the next week.
-Occasionally, patients may have side effects such as nausea, vomiting, abdominal cramps or diarrhea.
+Colchicine Taken orally, colchicine may be most effective when taken with the first 12 hours of an acute flare.
+A common dosing schedule is to take two 0.6 mg (1.2 mg) tablets together at once, followed by a third tablet (0.6 mg) one hour later.
+On the next day, take one 0.6 mg tablet once or twice a day for one week to 10 days.
+Occasionally, some people may have side effects such as nausea, vomiting, abdominal cramps or diarrhea.
 In these cases, other medications may be needed when treating the pain of an acute flare.

-Examples: Colcrys®
+Examples: Colcrys®, Mitigare®, Col-Benemid®